transferwise/pipelinewise/README.md

 $ docker-compose up --build
 ```

+Creating the dev environment with source and target databases and with test data and every singer component might take
+same time at the first time when running docker-compose at the first time.
 As soon as you see `PipelineWise Dev environment is ready in Docker container(s).` you can shell into the container and
 start running PipelineWise commands.
 At this point every virtual environment is created and every required environment
 variables is set.